danielbconley/WebScraper_v1.2/README.md

 Description: This program captures screenshots of various website elements to create short 1 minute videos for use on social media.

 Before we start: I have provided sample folders to use, although this is completely optional.
+I recommend using these for simplicity sake, as your folders need to be consistent between the scripts.

 Instructions to set up the scripts: